fleetdm/fleet/infrastructure/sandbox/readme.md

 ## Terraform for the Fleet Demo Environment
 This folder holds the infrastructure code for Fleet's demo environment.

+This readme itself is intended for infrastructure developers.
+If you aren't an infrastructure developer, please see https://sandbox.fleetdm.com/openapi.json for documentation.

 ### Instance state machine
 ```
 provisioned -> unclaimed -> claimed -> [destroyed]